-Councillors discussed a co-funding opportunity at a meeting on 18 October, and unanimously agreed it was the best approach.
-This will affect the timing of other agreed work on The Parade.
+Councillors discussed a co-funding opportunity at a meeting on 18 October 2018, and unanimously agreed it was the best approach.
+This affects the timing of reconstruction work on The Parade.

 To do this, we need to put forward a plan for integrated, high quality improvements from the south coast to the city.
 This includes the agreed improvements to The Parade, and the plans in development for the wider Newtown area.

 Apart from the routine maintenance carried out in late 2018/early 2019, construction on The Parade will not happen until the NZ Transport Agency has considered the plan for the whole route and confirmed what level of funding it will provide.
-The Agency is likely to make these decisions in mid-2019 once consultation in Newtown, Berhampore and Mt Cook is complete.
+The Agency is likely to make these decisions once consultation in Newtown, Berhampore and Mt Cook is complete later in 2019.